Professor, John David Eaton Chair

 Georgie investigates the role of microglia in cognition.
 She is particularly interested in how microglia-oligodendrocyte interactions may be altered with cognitive decline and ageing.
 Georgie completed her BSc (Hons) in Neuroscience at The University of Melbourne, and subsequently pursued a PhD investigating oligodendrocyte lineage expansion during development and ageing.
 In her spare time, Georgie loves reading, going hiking/cycling, and playing (very) amateur fiddle.

 Lucy is investigating interactions between oligodendrocytes and microglia in Alzheimer’s disease and small vessel disease, two major causes of dementia, in order to uncover dysregulated pathways that may be targeted for prevention or treatment strategies.
-She completed her undergraduate degree in Neuroscience and her MSc in Immunology at Trinity College Dublin.
+She completed her undergraduate degree in Neuroscience and her MSc in Immunology at Trinity College Dublin, and her PhD in Veronica’s lab at The University of Edinburgh.
 Outside of the lab, she spends her time reading, baking and taking long walks in nature.

 German Research Foundation Postdoctural Fellow